 In the mid 1970s, more space was needed, plans were made and land was purchased on the west side of Oshkosh, just off Highway 41.
 In late 1975, a 10,000 sq. ft. building was constructed and the new facility opened in July of 1976.
 The new location for Steinert Printing offered the visibility needed to attract new business plus room to grow.
 The company now had the room to add more digital equipment and software, binding and finishing equipment, die cutters, foil stampers, embossers, full size cutters, and automatic padding equipment.
 The ability to provide this wide variety of services kept Steinert Printing growing.
 By 1992, they had eighteen employees and expanded by an additional 8,500 square feet to accommodate the growth.

 70 years and still going strong

 The printing industry has grown in many different ways and Steinert Printing has grown with the changing times.
-Since taking over the reigns in 2014 Mark and his wife Anne have remained dedicated to the growth and longevity of Steinert Printing.
+Since taking over the reins in 2014 Mark and his wife Anne have remained dedicated to the growth and longevity of Steinert Printing.
 High speed, high quality color equipment makes it possible to offer the greatest value in digital short run products.
 Laser imaged conventional presses offer more value at higher quantities, too.
 Steinert Printing has made it their promise for 70 years and counting, to provide the expert advice, and the finest quality, resulting in the best value for all of their clients.